Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 Each customization type is implemented by creating a class that implements a specific interface (e.g., `IFieldMigration`, `IWidgetMigration`) or inherits from a base class (e.g., `ContentItemDirectorBase`).
 These interfaces and classes are provided by the Migration Tool and define the methods your custom logic must implement.

+> [!NOTE]
+> You can register **multiple implementations** of each customization type.
+For example, you can have multiple Directors, multiple class mappings, or multiple field migrations—each handling different content types or scenarios.
+The migration tool evaluates all registered implementations and applies those that match the current context.

 > [!IMPORTANT] After implementing any custom migration, you must register it in the dependency injection container.
 See [Registration](#registration) for complete registration instructions.

 ### Custom Class Mappings (`IClassMapping`)

 Transforms content type structure and field definitions between source and target instances.

+You can create multiple class mappings, each handling different source content types.
+For example, one mapping can merge blog-related page types while another handles product page types.

 **Use cases:**